 The logging of your identities' activities is set per-policy when you first create a policy.
 By default, logging is enabled and set to log all requests an identity makes to reach destinations.
-At any time after you create a policy, you can change what level of identity activity Umbrella logs.
+After you create a policy, you can change what level of identity activity Umbrella logs at any time.

 From the Policy wizard, log settings are: